What is family health insurance?

 Why choose family health insurance?

-• Baby bonus: A cash payment when you have a baby or adopt one.
+• Baby bonus: A cash payment when you have or adopt a child.

 What does family health insurance cover?